Rheinwiesenlager: Conditions and death rates

 Women prisoners held in the Third U.S. Army enclosure at Regensburg, Germany, 8 May 1945.

 The exposed conditions within Sinzig POW camp, 16 May 1945.

 Throughout the summer of 1945, the International Committee of the Red Cross (ICRC) was prevented from visiting prisoners in any of the Allies' Rheinwiesenlager.
 Visits were started only in the autumn of 1945, at a time when most camps had closed or were closing.
 The Red Cross was granted permission to send delegations to visit camps in the French and UK occupation zones.
 On 4 February 1946 the Red Cross was allowed to send relief to those in the U.S. run occupation zone.
 The International Red Cross website states "The quantities received by the ICRC for these captives remained very small, however.
 During their visits, the delegates observed that German prisoners of war were often detained in appalling conditions.
 They drew the attention of the authorities to this fact, and gradually succeeded in getting some improvements made."
 According to a report by the Army Medical Department, "Some of the enclosures resembled Andersonville Prison in 1864".

-Official United States statistics conclude there were just over 3,000 deaths in the Rheinwiesenlager while German figures state them to be 4,537.
+Official United States statistics conclude there were just over 3,000 deaths in the Rheinwiesenlager.
+A 1972 West German committee led by former Nazi Erich Maschke concluded that 4,537 died.
 American academic R. J. Rummel believes the figure is around 6,000.
 Canadian writer James Bacque claimed in his 1989 book Other Losses that the number is likely in the hundreds of thousands, and may be as high as 1,000,000.
 However, numerous historians, such as Stephen Ambrose, Albert E. Cowdrey and Rüdiger Overmans, have examined and rejected Bacque's claims, arguing that they were the result of faulty research practices.
 Writing in the Encyclopedia of Prisoners of War and Internment, military historian S.P.
 MacKenzie stated: "That German prisoners were treated very badly in the months immediately after the war […] is beyond dispute.
 All in all, however, Bacque's thesis and mortality figures cannot be taken as accurate".

-In 1972, the official German inquiry into the numbers of deaths was published by the Maschke committee (named after its chairman, Erich Maschke).
+The mortality rate of all the camps, except one, was between 0.6% and 0.8%.

+In 1972, the Maschke committee published the official West German analysis.
 It had conducted detailed research of the camp histories on behalf of the Bundesministerium für Vertriebene, Flüchtlinge und Kriegsgeschädigte (German Federal Ministry of Displaced persons, Refugees, and War Victims).
 According to their results, the camps with the highest mortality were: